Nikki Oliver, Patient Ambassador for HNCF, shares her own story of how devastating this disease can be.

 Not being able to kiss my husband, having to constantly repeat myself, avoiding certain foods or playing the flute – everything in my life has changed

-There are permanent side effects as a result of the surgery: I have nerve damage to one side of my face and people initially think I have had a stroke, even after three years and having had plastic surgery.
+There are permanent side effects as a result of the surgery: I have nerve damage to one side of my face and people initially think I have had a stroke, even after all this time and having had plastic surgery.

 Emotionally it can be hard